michael-benin-CN/gifshot/README.md

 // create another gif and/or snapshot without asking for the user's permission to
 // access the camera again
 'keepCameraOn': false,
-// Pass an array of image DOM elements or src URL's [],
 // The interval (in milleseconds) that images are created 'interval': 0.1,
 // The number of frames to use